 How is Prescott College involved?

 Prescott College and La Tierra Community School have been partners since the school’s inception.
-Students and staff at Prescott College are involved in the creation, development, and evaluation of the school.
-Our students collaborated with students and professors at Prescott College to enrich our learning opportunities.
+Students and staff at Prescott College were involved in the creation, development, and evaluation of the school.
+Our students collaborate with students and professors at Prescott College to enrich our learning opportunities.
 La Tierra partners with the Prescott College work study program.
 Each semester Prescott College students serve as part time instructional aides in our classrooms.

 How do I enroll?

 Call or stop by the office to schedule a tour and speak with the directors about our unique learning community!
 Then fill out an enrollment packet by the open enrollment date.
 Learn more about enrollment!